bitwarden-labs/backup-automations/GitHub Actions/readme.md

 ### Overview of steps

-1.)
-The Github Action is triggered, in this example we show both a push to main and also a nightly scheduled task using cron 2.)
-The Bitwarden Secrets Manager Action is used to connect to Bitwarden Secrets Manager, retrieving the API key to do so from the Github Actions secrets
+1. The GitHub Action is triggered, in this example we show both a push to main and also a nightly scheduled task using cron.
+2. The Bitwarden Secrets Manager Action is used to connect to Bitwarden Secrets Manager, retrieving the API key to do so from the GitHub Actions secrets.
-3.)
-The Bitwarden Secrets Manager Action then retrieves the IDs from Github Secrets to retrieve the actual secret values from Bitwarden Secrets Manager
+3. The Bitwarden Secrets Manager Action then retrieves the IDs from GitHub Secrets to retrieve the actual secret values from Bitwarden Secrets Manager.
-4.)
-S3CMD is installed
+4. S3CMD is installed.
-5.)
-Bitwarden CLI is installed
+5. Bitwarden CLI is installed.
-6.)
-Log into Bitwarden using the api key method, utilizing the users client ID and secret (pulled previously from secrets manager)
+6. Log into Bitwarden using the API key method, utilizing the user's client ID and secret (pulled previously from Secrets Manager).
-7.)
-Unlock the vault with the users master password 8.)
-Export the vault using the Bitwarden CLI, ensuring the export is encrypted using the secret also pulled previously.
+7. Unlock the vault with the user's master password.
+8. Export the vault using the Bitwarden CLI, ensuring the export is encrypted using the secret also pulled previously.
-9.)
-Upload the exported vault to the configured s3 storage account 10.)
-Cleanup backups, retaining the last 10 backups in the S3 storage
+9. Upload the exported vault to the configured S3 storage account.
+10. Cleanup backups, retaining the last 10 backups in the S3 storage.

 ### Workflow Configuration